Vancouver Island’s Wild Side

 In summer, the weather in Vancouver Island’s northwest region is generally pleasant and mild.
 It’s characterized by warm temperatures and relatively dry conditions.
 During this time of year, you can expect average temperatures ranging from 15°C to 25°C (59°F to 77°F), although temperatures can vary.
 It’s a great time to enjoy outdoor activities and explore the region’s natural beauty.
 Rainfall can still occur, so it’s advisable to pack some rain gear and be prepared for occasional showers.
 Keep in mind that weather conditions can vary, and it’s always a good idea to check the local forecast closer to your travel dates for the most accurate and up-to-date information.

 The best time to visit Vancouver Island’s northwest region is during the summer months.
-This period offers the most favourable weather and sea conditions, as well as optimal opportunities for outdoor activities and exploration.
+This period offers favourable weather and sea conditions, as well as optimal opportunities for outdoor activities and exploration.
 The summer months also offer a chance to witness the region’s abundant marine life.
 Our trips are timed around peak wildlife events in the region.

 Dates & Rates